 There is no designated open space within either subdivision.
-Walter Byron Park, and the Eagles Nest and Mount Royal WRNF areas are nearby.
-The North Tenmile Ttrailhead, the Summit County Recpath, and the Frisco Ppathway system are easily accessible from the subdivisions.
-Annexation Considerations: Existing roads Roads would need to be widened todo not meet the meet the Town's Street Design Criteria.
-Adding the subdivisions to the Frisco Water service area and Sanitation District is may be feasible due to existing lines if adequate infrastructure and supply needs could be provided.
+Walter Byron Park, the Eagles Nest and Mount Royal WRNF areas are nearby.
+The North Tenmile Trailhead, the Summit County Recpath, and the Frisco pathway system are easily accessible from the subdivisions.

+Existing roads do not meet the Town's Street Design Criteria.
+Adding the subdivisions to the Frisco Water service area and Sanitation District may be feasible due to existing lines if adequate infrastructure and supply needs could be provided.
 Frisco Police protection is feasible due to the proximity and road access but would add to the department's service load.